HTTP-RPC/Kilo/README.md

 The iOS and tvOS frameworks can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 They are also available via [CocoaPods](https://cocoapods.org/pods/HTTPRPC). iOS 8 or later or tvOS 10 or later is required.

 ### WSWebServiceProxy Class
 The `WSWebServiceProxy` class serves as a client-side invocation proxy for web services.
-Internally, it uses an instance of `URLSession` to issue HTTP requests.
+Internally, it uses an instance of `NSURLSession` to issue HTTP requests.
 GET, PUT, and DELETE arguments are submitted via the query string, and `POST` requests are submitted as "multipart/form-data", like an HTML form.

-`JSONSerialization` is used to decode JSON response data, and `UIImage` is used to decode image content.
+`NSJSONSerialization` is used to decode JSON response data, and `UIImage` is used to decode image content.
 Plain text content is returned as a string.
-All other content is returned as `Data`.

-Service proxies are initialized via `init(session:serverURL:)`, which takes a `URLSession` instance and the service's base URL as arguments.
-Service operations are initiated by calling the `invoke(_:path:arguments:resultHandler:)` method, which takes the following arguments:
+Service proxies are initialized via `initWithSession:serverURL:`, which takes an `NSURLSession` instance and the service's base URL as arguments.
+Service operations are initiated by calling the `invoke:path:arguments:resultHandler:` method, which takes the following arguments:

 * `method` - the HTTP method to execute
 * `path` - the resource path
 * `arguments` - a dictionary containing the request arguments as key/value pairs
 * `resultHandler` - a callback that will be invoked upon completion of the method

 A convenience method is also provided for invoking operations that don't take any arguments.
-Both variants return an instance of `URLSessionDataTask` representing the invocation request.
+Both variants return an instance of `NSURLSessionTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.

 #### Arguments and Return Values
 Arguments may be of any type, and are generally converted to parameter values via the `description` method.
 However, the following types are given special consideration: